iaa-vthitec/redf/docs/format.md

 <img src="../img/LinkedIn_Learning_logo.png">

 The digital learning platform selected for the self-study component is LinkedIn Learning.
 It is recommended to purchase account access to this platform for participants.
 However, if the budget does not permit this, there are digital literacy videos that Microsoft produced on LinkedIn Learning that are available without a subscription.
-I’ve used this platform for many years and appreciate the breadth and depth of content available on a range of topics (i.e., the subscription can be leveraged for other phases of the curriculum).
+This platform is known for its breadth and depth of content available on a range of topics (i.e., the subscription can be leveraged for other phases of the curriculum).

 ***The selected videos are:***